Introduction

 Is there a map of UK DNO regions?

-Yes — the UK electricity network is divided into 14 DNO regions, each with a unique letter code (A–P).
-See the map above for geographic coverage.
+Yes.
+The UK electricity network is divided into 14 DNO regions, each with a letter code from A to P. See the map above for coverage.

 Referral information and free credit offer